dtraleigh/leoandjen/README.md

 A password-protected website for our home videos - https://www.leoandjen.com/videos/

 To-dos:
 - Previously, the 4 apps were in individual projects.
-This repo combins the 4 apps into one project.
+This repo combines the 4 apps into one project.
 - Need to refactor and organize all the html templates
 - Need to consolidate all JS and CSS static files
 - Test apps with updated versions of services such as Boostrap, JQuery, and photoswipe